 Staying on Track

-We understand how important it is for you to take your DARZALEX® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your DARZALEX® treatment.
+We understand how important it is for you to take your DARZALEX® medication as your doctor prescribed.
+That's why we've created some tools that may help you stay on track with your DARZALEX® treatment:

 Connecting with others in your community

 Resources are available online that can offer support and help you connect with others who are living with your condition.
 These include local support groups, fundraising walks, outreach programs, online communities, and volunteer opportunities.
 The websites below can help you learn more about your condition and connect with others.

 This website contains additional information about treatment with DARZALEX®.
 On this website, you can also get helpful information about your condition.